lowern1ght/resume-lwnight/README.md

  - I am fond of artificial intelligence, machine learning, automation of everyday life.
 I read a lot of technical literature, look through conferences and work out in practice.
 Here it is necessary to tell a little more about my feature.
-I believe that the fastest way, but also the most difficult way of learning is learning by practice, so I spend most of my time practicing and consolidating ready-made skills
+I believe that the fastest way, but also the most difficult way of learning is learning by practice, so.
+I spend most of my time practicing and consolidating ready-made skills

-> In general, I like to walk and live by it
+> In general, I like to coding and live by it

  - I have been doing 3D and 2D graphics for more than 6 years
      * **Blender**, 3D Max, Maya